sobesio/zoroaster.co.uk/app/tdd.md

 ```

 Having tests re-run automatically saves a lot of developer's time.
 It facilitates
-``test-driven development`` and allows her to focus on tests and not be interrupted by contant
+``test-driven development`` and allows her to focus on tests and not be interrupted by constant
 necessity to execute a test command manually.

 ### Mocha watch mode